Northland FC

-Northland FC is a football club based in Whangarei, New Zealand.
+Northland FC is a football club based in Whangārei, New Zealand.
 They currently compete in the NRFL Northern Conference.

 North Force was set up late in 2003 by Kamo & Tikipunga Football clubs so that a combined team could be entered in either the US1 Federation League or the Northern Federations Football League, and to create a pathway for players to compete at the highest possible levels.

 Club history

 In 2004 North Force entered a Men’s team in the NFSL 2nd Division, coach Paul Cross (National Academy licence), Won the league and gained promotion into the 1st Division.

 2005 – North Force fielded a Reserve Team.
 This was coached by Jerome Lutien (UEFA licence) with Paul Cross (National Academy licence) again coaching the 1st Team.
 Both teams finished mid table.

 2006 – North Force entered a Women’s team in the US1 JVC League 1st Division, coached by Adam Hayne (National Academy licence) and won the league and the Knock Out Cup and earned the right to apply for a position in the Women’s Northern League competition in 2007.

 The NFSL 1st Division Men’s team was coached by Russell Baddeley, Assistant Coach Clive Adams and the Reserve Team was coached by Paul Herbert.
 Both teams finished mid-table.

 2007 – Adam Hayne again coached the Women, who again won the league.
 The NFSL 1st Division Team was again coached by Paul Cross and Assistant Coach Jerome Lutien.
 Jerome also coached the Development Team.

 Funding was gained allowing the installation of floodlighting on Tikipunga number 9 pitch, which has been set aside for a North Force training pitch.